inwonakng/graph-mining-project/README.md

 def calculate_fairgoodness(oldG,threshold):
     import copy
     g = copy.deepcopy(oldG)
-    # for this method to work we need back edges for all edge
+    # for this method to work we need back edges (loss edges)
+    # for all edge (which are victory only right now)
     # g is a multidigraph, just like for the pageranks
     data = {}
     for e in g.edges: data[e] = {'weight':0.9}